Table of Contents

 The district has established protocols to maintain ongoing communication with local and state authorities to track current mitigation levels in our communities and report any positive COVID 19 cases in our district.

-If traveling during the pandemic, you are required to adhere to any and all travel advisory restrictions.
+If traveling during the pandemic, you are required to adhere to any and all travel advisory restrictions if and when those restrictions are in place.
 These restrictions have been established to prevent the spread of COVID-19.
-To access the most current list please visit: https://covid19.nj.gov/ .
+To access the most current list please visit: https://covid19.nj.gov/faqs/nj-information/travel-and-transportation/are-there-travel-restrictions-to-or-from-new-jersey .
 Please note, in the event that you are traveling to a state requiring you to quarantine for 14 days upon returning to NJ, and that state is removed from the list at some point during the duration of your trip, you must still quarantine for 14 days upon your return.
 This is also true in the event that a state is added to the list during your trip.
 In other words, if the state is added to the list before you have returned to NJ, you must quarantine for 14 days.

 Full details, including the color coding associated with contact tracing according to regions from the Department of Health can be accessed via the Northern Valley Restart site under the dropdown menu labeled “MORE”, under the heading, “NJDOH Recommendations”.